GRIDAPPSD/gridappsd-toolbox/dynamic-ybus/README.md

         self.Ybus[noderow][nodecol] = self.Ybus[nodecol][noderow] = complex(value[0], value[1])
 ```

-See the test_dybus.py script in the dynamic-ybus directory of the gridappsd-toolbox GitHub repo for the complete workflow example for the Dynamic Y-bus service.
+See the test_dybus.py script in the dynamic-ybus directory of the gridappsd-toolbox GitHub repo for the complete workflow example for the Dynamic Y-bus service, collecting together the snippets shown here.